-The Major
+The Major Requirement

 All College students are required to complete at least one major.
-The role of this requirement is to ensure that all graduates of the College develop a thorough understanding in at least one field of knowledge through concentrated study over several years in at least 12 courses.
+This requirement ensures that all graduates of the College develop a thorough understanding in at least one field of knowledge through concentrated study over several years in at least 12 courses.